Mars Logo white transparent

 • A marketing compliance review if you send emails or run ads

 Most businesses already have some version of these documents.
-The issue is that existing documents were written under the old rules and haven't been updated.
+The issue is that they were written under the old rules and have not been updated since.

 I offer a fixed-fee DUAA Compliance Update at £450.